ecmwf-ifs/ecaeropt/README.md

         ______ _____             ______ _____         ____  _____ _______
        |  ____/ ____|      /\   |  ____|  __ \       / __ \|  __ \__   __|
        | |__ | |   ______ /  \  | |__  | |__) |_____| |  | | |__) | | |
        |  __|| |  |______/ /\ \ |  __| |  _  /______| |  | |  ___/  | |
        | |___| |____    / ____ \| |____| | \ \      | |__| | |      | |
        |______\_____|  /_/    \_\______|_|  \_\      \____/|_|      |_|

+# Description

+Tool to calculate optical properties of atmospheric particles and store as netcdf files.
+It is designed to support different methodologies and input information for each specie uses human-readable files.
+The tool also can produce input netcdf files for the aerosols optical models used by IFS numerical weather prediction model and IFS/CAMs.

 # License
   - This software is licensed by ECMWF with an APACHE license.
 Please check file LICENSE file in main directory.

+# Contact Info

+  - Authors:      Ramiro Checa-Garcia contributions of other authors via Mie Scattering Codes.
+  - Contacts:     ramiro.checa-garcia@ecmwf.int
+  - Contributors:
+      - Tims Stockfale: for testing/comments.
+      - Robin Hogan: for testing/comments.
+      - Samuel Remy: info of several optical models.

 # External codes included/used: